FedericoFinocchiaro93/Pathfinder/README.md

 - **Liferay credentials stay in the browser** — never transmitted to third parties
 - **11 behavioral rule blocks** injected at runtime into the system prompt — covering communication, data integrity, multi-step flows, entity handling, Excel file handling, and known API limitations
 - **No telemetry** — zero data sent to external servers

 ---

+### 👍👎 Feedback & Learning System
+- **Thumbs up/down** on every AI response — users rate response quality directly in the chat
+- **Auto-created Liferay Custom Object** (`ACPFeedback`) — the feedback object is created automatically when the feature is first enabled in settings
+- **Smart deduplication** — similar questions are grouped into a single record with an incremental **score** (👍 = +1, 👎 = -1), avoiding duplicate entries
+- **Tool call tracking** — every feedback record stores which Liferay tools were called to produce the answer
+- **RAG from positive feedback** — when a user asks a question, the system fetches the highest-rated Q&A pairs from the Custom Object and injects them into the system prompt as privileged context, so the LLM learns from previously approved answers
+- **Configurable** — the feedback feature can be enabled/disabled from the settings panel; when disabled, no feedback buttons appear and no RAG context is injected

+---

+### 📊 Content Analytics Dashboard
+- **Content statistics** — view counts of web content, documents, blog entries, and pages
+- **Author breakdown** — see who created what, with system-authored content labeled as "System"
+- **Timeline charts** — content creation over time with selectable ranges (3m, 6m, 12m, 24m)
+- **Site hierarchy** — browse pages by depth level with drill-down navigation and parent page info
+- **Compact bar charts** — automatic compact mode when displaying few data points
+- **i18n** — full Italian and English support for all analytics labels

+---